Alice Rogoff: Personal life

 Rogoff wed David Rubenstein, co-founder and co-chief executive officer of The Carlyle Group, in 1983.
-They have three children, two daughters Alexandra and Gabrielle as well as a son Andrew.
+They have three children, two daughters and a son.
 The couple divorced on December 8, 2017.

 In addition to her business ventures, Rogoff helped found Alaska House New York and the Alaska Native Arts Foundation.
 Rogoff and her ex-husband have funded the participation by Juneau, Alaska in the Any Given Child program, which promotes arts in education.

 In 2014, Rogoff piloted her own plane to track the Iditarod sled race.

 In late August, 2015, Rogoff hosted President Barack Obama in her Anchorage home for a private dinner party during the first day of a three-day trip Obama made to Alaska to address global warming.
 Rogoff has known the Obama family for several years.

 On July 3, 2016, Rogoff was the pilot and sole occupant of a Cessna 206 float plane that crashed upon landing in Halibut Cove, Alaska.
 Her plane was damaged but she was uninjured.
 She was able to leave the scene of the crash on her own.